Maelstrom Design Information

 The only semi-ornamental type of this decade is the much, and quite rightly, abused Italian.
 The Italian is an Egyptian with a horizontal stress and extra serifs reversed and joined to the letter by the point; a crude expression of the idea of perversity.
 It is scarcely just, however, to regard it as a typical monstrosity of the time.

-Further on she describes the Miller & Richard French Antique (above):
+Further on she describes the Miller & Richard French Antique:

 The simple-minded unimaginative strain in the mind of the [eighteen] fifties has, however, a direct expression in the ornamented letters of the period.
 Very characteristic is the new semi-ornamental type, the French Antique, which comes c.
 1860, and is enormously popular.
 It is an Egyptian with the horizontal lines about double the width of the verticals; a surprisingly unpretentious type.
 Is it the extreme simplicity of the idea which makes its perversity pleasing?

-and was immediately smitten.
-The razor-thin side bearings and serif counters are striking—narrow strips of light sparkling through an angular mass of black.
+I saw Debow’s 20 and 8 Line Italian and was immediately smitten.
+As Kelly writes, this style exhibits a powerful “demonstration of figure-ground relationships which appear to have been more consciously developed in the design of wood type that with metal types”.
+The razor-thin side bearings and serif counters are striking — narrow strips of light sparkling through the black mass.
 This was precisely the effect I wished to capture with Maelstrom.
-To really ramp up the contrast the hairlines needed to be just as thin, which would allow me to cram in as much fine detail as possible! ² I figured that no typographer in their right mind would ever use this style for small sizes.
+To amplify the contrast the hairlines needed to be just as thin, allowing me to cram in as much fine detail as possible.²

 Due to the contrary nature of the reversed-stress form, I established a basic three-zone construction principle along the horizontal.
 This freed me up to concentrate on other particulars, like proportions and punctuation.
 I found that slight serif bracketing warmed the line work, softening the harsh contrast and lending heft to the overall impression.